A Frank and Civilized Conversation About Fees, Scope, and the Work Ahead.

 “Are we about to make this worse?”

-They ask because they understand something fragile is still functioning.
+Most couples ask it because they sense that something fragile is still functioning.

 The marriage may be dim.